Farhaaaaaaa/TCP-AND-UDP-PACKET-CONSTRUCTION/README.md

 ![image](https://github.com/user-attachments/assets/745a22c4-48d8-4e67-be75-86263168c468)

 <b>Data Offset (4 bits):</b>
 This field indicates the length of the TCP header in 32-bit words.
-The minimum value is 5 (for 20 bytes), and the maximum value is 15 (for 60 bytes).<br>
+The minimum value is 5 (for 20 bytes), and the maximum value is 15 (for 60 bytes).<br><br>
 <b>Reserved (3 bits):</b>
-Reserved for future use and should be set to 0.<br>
+Reserved for future use and should be set to 0.<br><br>
 Flags (9 bits):
 Various control flags:
 CWR (1 bit):  It is set by the sender to indicate that it received a TCP segment with the ECE flag set.<br>
 ECE (1 bit):  It is used to indicate congestion to the sender.<br>